 Former US President Ronald Reagan dies at his home in California on 5th June, aged 93.

 On 6th June veterans of World War 2 gather on the Normandy coast to mark the 60th anniversary of the D-Day landings.
-The ceremonies are attended by 17 heads of state and government, including Queen Elizabeth II, Tony Blair, George Bush, Jacques Chirac and, for the first time at a D-Day ceremony, the German leader Gerhard Schröder,
+The ceremonies are attended by 17 heads of state and government, including Queen Elizabeth II, Tony Blair, George W. Bush, Jacques Chirac and, for the first time at a D-Day ceremony, the German leader Gerhard Schröder,

 On 8th June the United Nations' Security Council gives its unanimous backing to Resolution 1546, endorsing "the formation of a sovereign Interim Government of Iraq."

-Ray Charles, best-known for his hits Georgia On My Mind, I Can't Stop Loving You and Take These Chains From My Heart, dies on 10th June, aged 73.
+Ray Charles, best known for his hits Georgia On My Mind, I Can't Stop Loving You and Take These Chains From My Heart, dies on 10th June, aged 73.

 Already a success in America, the Apple iTunes online music store is launched in London on 15th June by the Apple Chief Executive, Steve Jobs.

-Following the beheading of Paul Johnson, an American taken hostage in Saudi Arabia by the Fallujah Brigade of al-Qa'ida, Saudi security forces kill the group's leader, Abdul Aziz al-Muqrin.
+On 18th June, following the beheading of Paul Johnson, an American taken hostage in Saudi Arabia by the Fallujah Brigade of al-Qa'ida, Saudi security forces kill the group's leader, Abdul Aziz al-Muqrin.

 Veteran DJ Tony Blackburn is suspended from his radio show on Classic Gold Digital on 23rd June for playing Cliff Richard records.